kellyluo25/recollectives/_posts/2022-09-18-not-the-marriage-plot.md

 In the Austen tradition, the marriage plot is a story construct designed around two individuals destined to marry.
 Courtship is never a linear path, but the destination is a well-paved inevitability.

-I've been thinking about this one for a while, because there's nothing quite like the comfort of the romance genre in media.
+I've been working on this for a while, because there's nothing quite like the comfort of the romance genre.
 This one is about the defensibility of the genre, a dearth of leading love interests, romance podcast english classes, and logical girls that live for the messiness of a fictional romance.

 <br />